 Transparency and access to documents

-Following transparency rules, EU institutions work as openly and as closely as possible to citizens.
+According to the transparency rules as set out in the Lisbon Treaty, EU institutions work as openly and as closely as possible to citizens.
 Ministers at the Council legislate in public and citizens have a right to request access to Council documents.

 EU ministers meet in public when they discuss or vote on draft legislative acts.